stkent/stkent.github.io/_posts/2017-07-27-ios-and-android-and-swift-and-kotlin.md

 - more easily maintaining consistency when building dual-platform apps, and

-- becoming a more flexible (and therefore more valuable) employee 🤑,
+- becoming a more flexible (and therefore more valuable) employee,

 all without sacrificing any of the benefits of native development.